 Many real-world systems are modeled as complex networks in order to exploit the dependencies between a group of linked entities.
 When entities are appeared in different types, the system can be modeled as a heterogeneous complex network (HCN).
-Among the well-known HCNs, Heterogeneous Information Networks (HINs) have been well studied in recent years which have many real-world examples including which have many real-world examples including bibliographic, Flickr, Twitter, and bealthcare networks on networks [5].
+Among the well-known HCNs, Heterogeneous Information Networks (HINs) have been well studied in recent years which have many real-world examples including crucial issue.
+The aim of this problem, known as link prediction, is to exploit the potential relationships between any pair of entities which has many interesting applications in real networks such as: extracting potential interactions between two proteins in PPI networks [2], friendship recommendation in online social networks, detecting spam emails [3], detecting selfish nodes in mobile social networks [4], which have many real-world examples including bibliographic, Flickr, witter, and healthcare networks of networks [5].